tavinus/cli-barcode/README.md

 * Height of the bars (defaults to 30)
 * Color of the bars (defaults to black)

-I find the default settings for these very optimal, since there is usually no problem on resising the barcodes generated.
+I find the default settings for these very optimal, since there is usually no problem on resizing the barcodes generated.

 ## Help Information from cli
 ```